 This challenge can be compounded when the space to plant is limited, or a plant that is both eye-pleasing and functional is desired.

 One of the plants that fill the bill when low growing, vibrant, greenery and functionality are the optimum traits for a plant to be placed in a specific area of the garden is the humble strawberry.

-The strawberry plant reproduces not only by the seeds which are found in the fruit, but also by runners that trail along the ground from the parent plant.
-The low growing, deep green leaves are rounded with serrated edges, and the plant produces delicate white blooms prior to fruiting.
-The strawberry prefers fertile, well drained soil and partial to full sunlight, but the real key to healthy strawberry plants is to keep them well watered in the heat of the summer to prevent wilting.
-Once the plants fruit there are very few plants that can match the strawberry for being eye pleasing, as the deep red fruit makes quite a beautiful show against the green of the foliage.
+The strawberry plant reproduces not only by the seeds which are found in the fruit but also by runners that trail along the ground from the parent plant.
+The low growing, deep green leaves are rounded with serrated edges, and the plant produces delicate white blooms before fruiting.
+The strawberry prefers fertile, well-drained soil and partial to full sunlight, but the real key to healthy strawberry plants is to keep them well watered in the heat of the summer to prevent wilting.
+Once the plant's fruit there are very few plants that can match the strawberry for being eye-pleasing, as the deep red fruit makes quite a beautiful show against the green of the foliage.